hasifnumerics/Symmetry-and-Quantum-Mechanics/README.md

 ## Repository Content

-- **PDF Solutions:** This repository primarily features a PDF of my detailed solutions to a range of problems, reflecting my analytical approach to understanding and applying the principles of Quantum Mechanics and symmetry.
+- **PDF Solutions:** This repository primarily features a [PDF](https://github.com/hasifnumerics/Symmetry-and-Quantum-Mechanics/blob/185b39a3fac95dbd77ae62769c23f79731f6be1c/M599_Hasif%20(1).pdf) of my detailed solutions to a range of problems, reflecting my analytical approach to understanding and applying the principles of Quantum Mechanics and symmetry.

 ## Purpose and Audience

 The material in this repository is particularly relevant for:

 - **Advanced Quantum Mechanics Students:** Offering a resource for those seeking a deeper understanding of the algebraic underpinnings of Quantum Mechanics.
-- **Academic Researchers:** Serving as a demonstration of my capability to handle complex concepts in theoretical physics, useful for collaborations or advanced study.